 - Stunted growth of potted plants.
 The entire root system can be munched away.

 - Slow development of garden plants for no obvious reason.
 Dig up the soil around those plants and look for curl grubs.

 - Pour a mixture of biodegradable detergent and water on the affected spots.
 This will force the grubs to the surface.
 Birds will do the rest.

-- Keep the lawn well watered during spring and summer to prevent adult beetles laying eggs on your lawn.
+- Keep the lawn healthy and well watered during spring and summer to prevent adult beetles laying eggs on your lawn.

 - Drench the soil with organic insecticides.
 Apply during mid spring to mid summer to kill the hatched larvae.

 - Use tea tree oil or molasses mixture to get rid of the grubs.